arthurs14/vue-counter/README.md

 # Converting JavaScript Counter to Vue Counter

-This is just a simpole conversion to see how much cleaner Vue is.
+This is just a simple conversion to see how much cleaner Vue is.